kagansozen/td/README.md

-This repository contains several touch designer projects.
+A collection of TouchDesigner projects.